 The physical demands of the canine athlete can cause spinal segments to get out of alignment or become blocked or restricted in their movement.
-Chiropractors call these SUBLUXATIONS.
+There are called SUBLUXATIONS.
 Peripheral joints (those in the front and hind limbs) can also become fixated.
 Subluxations don’t always cause pain.
 The body is constantly trying to avoid pain and does so by compensating in various ways.
 Specifically, other spinal segments move more or differently than they’re designed.
 Your dog becomes pain free but the way he/she functions becomes altered.
 From a performance perspective it may not be critical for the family pet, although family pets deserve proper spinal and joint mechanics too, but for the canine athlete, performance becomes noticeably affected.

 For no apparent reason, Fido pops out of the weaves, turns differently off the box, isn’t jumping as far off the dock, or as high for the Frisbee or is reluctant to go through that bog after a duck.
 At first you think its training.
 “If I can just get some more time to work on that issue...” you reason.
 Then you realize he/she seems stiff after an event, takes longer to get going out of his/her crate or seems to tire quickly during their swim.